freeman-lab/tinycloud-aws/README.md

 - `image` the amazon image to use, default `ami-d05e75b8` a basic Ubuntu 14.04 image
 - `type` the type of instance, deafult `m3.medium`
-- `name` a name to tag the instance with, default random
+- `name` a name to tag the instance with, default random words
 - `disk` disk size, default `8gb`
 - `dry`, whether to perform a dry run, default `false`
 - `group` a security group to use, default `tinycloud`